Frequent Ask Questions

 Translated it means The Real way or The True method

-He trained in other fighting forms and martial arts adding to the art.
+He trained in various fighting forms and martial arts adding to the art.

 It place strong emphasis on street self defence where one can see in its methods of low kicking techniques, weapons knife defence drills, multiple attackers pressure testing and the use of every day articles as weapons of opportunity.

-Its main priority is to neutralise all threats as quickly as possible causing no harm to the defendant firstly and if possible also to that of the attacker.
+Its main priority is to neutralise all threats as quickly as possible causing no harm to the defendant and to that of the attacker.

-A combat form indicates a method of bettering oneself in purely fighting with little or no care to the discipline and spiritual betterment of ones entire self that the martial arts provide.
+A combat form indicates a method of bettering oneself in fighting with little or no care to the discipline and spiritual betterment of ones self that the martial arts provide.

 Though learning a combat form can be a positive avenue in terms of self defence it has a huge negative disposition in terms of ‘who is learning such combat forms?'